brontosaurusrex/brontosaurusrex.github.io/about.md

 ## Me?

-Videographer, Linux entusiast, Blender noob, slightly interested in web as well, always wanted to fly, also like that poor horse to really get what a recursive subdivision is.
+Videographer, Linux entusiast, Blender noob, slightly interested in web as well, always wanted to fly, accidental impressionist and post-gravitational artist, also like that poor horse to really get what a recursive subdivision is.